mizutanilab/RecView/README.md

 A test dataset in TIFF format is available from the binary folder.

 <UL>
   <LI>Build-190713.
 A bugfix in multithreading.
 Some improved GUI functions were implemented.
 CUDA stream is now enabled by default.
 The source code can now be compiled with Visual Studio 2008 and CUDA Toolkit 5.5.
-For legacy GPUs, such as Kepler generation boards, we strongly recommed to use executable built with VS2008.
   <LI>Build-190530.
 A checkbox to enablie/disable CUDA stream pipelining was implemented in the Tomography-Computing config dialog.
-The default is disabled.
-This is because our legacy Quadro K4200 card causes driver errors repeatedly when used with the stream.
   <LI>Build-190118.
 CUDA routines were revised by using the 'stream' pipelining to parallelize the calculation.
 Performances are:
     <UL>
     <LI>Tau (Quadro K5000, 1536 cores, 706 MHz) = 0.130 nsec (0.98 sec for a 2048x2048 slice from 1800 projections)